misskniss/language-research/jkniss/README.md

 ```

 Strong typing is seen when the interpreter complains about trying to
-concatenate different types.
-The interpreter is tracking what type each
+concatenate values of different types.
+The interpreter is tracking what type
-variable refers to *currently*.
+each variable refers to *currently*.

 Dynamic typing can be seen by the lack of type declaration on the creation and
 assignment/re-assignment of the variables 'micro' and 'python'.